Skip to Main Content

 • Use Boolean Operators – Combine search terms with AND, OR, NOT to refine results.

-• Select Appropriate Databases – Choose sources like Google Scholar, PubMed, JSTOR, or university databases.
+• Select Appropriate Databases – Choose sources from Walsh's A-Z Database List.

 • Apply Filters & Limiters – Narrow results by date, study type, language, or peer-reviewed status.